 Dr Jockers Comments

-Chocolate chip cookies were always one of my wife and I’s favorite foods growing up.
+Chocolate chip cookies were always one of my wife’s and my favorite foods growing up.
 This recipe makes THE BEST low-carb, keto chocolate chip cookies on the planet!
 Angel experimented for a while until she perfected the flavor and texture.
-Even better, this recipe helps balance your blood sugar, reduce inflammation and burn fat for fuel more effectively!!
+Even better, this recipe helps balance your blood sugar, reduce inflammation, and burn fat for fuel more effectively!

-We used healthy fat sources from almond butter and walnuts and our favorite ketogenic sweeteners in stevia and monk fruit, which have no impact on our blood sugar but provide a great flavor.
-The Sweet Leaf liquid stevia is what we use most often at our home and where it says squeezes in the instructions…it means a full dropper squeeze.
-If you want these less sweet, you don’t have to use as much.
+We used healthy fat sources from almond butter and walnuts.
+Our favorite ketogenic sweeteners are stevia and monk fruit, which have no impact on our blood sugar but provide a great flavor.
+Sweet Leaf liquid stevia is what we use most often in our home.
+Where it says “squeezes” in the instructions it means a full dropper squeeze.
+If you want these cookies less sweet, you can use less stevia.

-If you are trying to avoid sweet flavors than you really don’t even need a sweetener as the texture of these alone is absolutely incredible and the healthy fats will help you feel satiated quickly!
-Let us know your experience with this recipe in the comments box below.
+If you are trying to avoid sweet flavors then you really don’t even need a sweetener, as the texture of these cookies alone is absolutely incredible.
+Plus, the healthy fats will help you feel satiated quickly!
+Let us know your experience with this recipe in the comments below.